ciberkleid/katacoda-scenarios/building-images/building-images-01-dockerfile/step00-intro.md

 **Scenario Overview**

 In this scenario, you will learn about building images with Dockerfile.

-Specifically:
+Specifically, this scenario will cover:

 * Basic syntax of Dockerfiles
 * Configuring the application launch command